 What’s the next step?

 If you already have a good understanding of your IBS symptoms and have ruled out other potential causes for your gastrointestinal distress, then it’s best to make an appointment with a qualified nutrition professional who can take you through the low FODMAP diet.
-This is something that I can help you with since I offer consultations via Skype or phone.
-Click here to learn more about these IBS and low FODMAP consultations.

 If however you’re not yet sure of how severe your IBS is and want to gain a better understanding of what you’re experiencing each day, it’s best to track your symptoms for about a week or so.
 This will help you to learn which symptoms are most troubling to you, how often they occur, when they occur, and whether there is something specific that might be triggering them.
 Remember that while IBS is triggered by FODMAPs and other food intolerances in most people, it can also be triggered by stress, illness or other factors.